pointcloud-ai/DepthEyeSdk/README.md

 # DepthEyeSdk

-Please send mail to sdk@pointcloud.ai for any issue.
+Please send mail to sdk@pointcloud.ai.
 We will reply you asap.

+Check or raise issue on [Issue tracking] (https://github.com/pointcloud-ai/DepthEyeSdk/issues)

 ## Purpose